 As a luxury SUV, the Stelvio competes in the most difficult automotive segment on the planet.
 Among its rivals are the BMW X3, Porsche Macan, and Mercedes-Benz GLC-Class.
 The Stelvio trades on its seductive shape and interior, available horsepower, and relative rarity.

-For its initial model year, the Stelvio is offered in three trim levels powered by a choice of two engines.
-All-wheel drive is standard across the lineup.
-The Stelvio and Stelvio Ti models come with a 280-horsepower turbocharged 2.0-liter inline-4, while the Quadrifoglio—that's Italian for "four leaf clover"—utilizes a 2.9-liter twin-turbo V-6 rated at an impressive 505-hp.
+For its initial model year, the Stelvio was offered in three trim levels powered by a choice of two engines.
+All-wheel drive is standard across the lineup, but for the 2019 model year Alfa added a base rear-drive Stelvio.
+The Stelvio and Stelvio Ti models come with a 280-horsepower turbocharged 2.0-liter inline-4, while the Quadrifoglio—that's Italian for "four-leaf clover"—utilizes a 2.9-liter twin-turbo V-6 rated at an impressive 505 hp.

 Alfa Romeo made extensive use of aluminum to lighten the Stelvio, and it says that the Quadrifoglio in particular will be a track-oriented machine.
 To that end, the range-topper will offer Brembo carbon ceramic brakes and carbon fiber sports seats created by Sparco as options.
 Even the standard Quadrifoglio is a performance machine, however, with adaptive dampers and a four-mode control system including a race setting.
 The Quadrifoglio also includes a torque-vectoring rear differential designed to help out in hard cornering situations.
 In normal situations, most of the SUV's power goes to the rear wheels, but it can transfer up to 60 percent to the front axle.